AlejandroDavidArzolaSaavedra/CNN-CT-BRAIN/README.md

 Strategies such as data augmentation and one-hot encoding were integrated, and optimization was carried out using algorithms like Adam.

-Model evaluation involved the use of confusion matrix, offering a detailed insight into the performance of brain disease classification.

 <br>

 # 👥 Development Team (Ctrl + Click to view profiles)